The Best Backpacking Backpacks of 2017

 Easily some of the best features of any pack in our review

-Not as supportive for super heavy (50+ pound) loads
+Not as supportive for super heavy (50+ lb) loads

-The Osprey Atmos 65 AG is a former Editors' Choice winner and remains a Top Pick for Shorter Trips, as well as comfort.
-It's easily one of the best all-around backpacking packs out there because it's full of functional features, is ultra comfortable, and ventilates fantastically, all at a lighter than average 4 lbs 6 oz.
-However, what edged it out for the best all-around backpacking pack is it just doesn't handle heavier loads (greater than 45 pounds) as well as other options here.
-If you pack on the lighter side or don't embark on extended trips as often, then we think this pack is one of the best options out there.
-What really sets the Atmos apart is its AG suspension and simply how darn comfortable it is; it spreads the load out evenly across your body and makes your pack seem lighter than it is.
+The Osprey Atmos 65 AG loses the Editors' Choice title this year, but it remains a Top Pick for short excursions and comfort.
+It's easily one of the best all-around backpacking packs because it's full of functional features, is comfortable, and ventilates fantastically, all at a lighter than average 4 lbs 6 oz.
+However, what edged it out for the best all-around backpacking pack is it just doesn't handle heavier loads (greater than 45 pounds) as well as competitors.
+If you pack on the lighter side or don't embark on extended trips as often, this pack is one of the best.
+What sets the Atmos apart is its luxurious AG suspension that spreads the load out evenly across your body and makes your pack seem lighter than it is.
 For trips where we were carrying less than 40 lbs, this was hands down the most comfortable pack in our review for the majority of our testers.
-Another big advantage is the fit, ergonomics and adjustability of the Atmos from the frame to the waist belt.
+Another big advantage is the fit, ergonomics, and adjustability of the Atmos from the frame to the waist belt.
 Our testers raved about it's refined design: every additional pocket is in the right place, is the right size, with few features our testers claimed to be useless.
-It's only downfall: the Anti-Gravity suspension doesn't carry super heavy loads as comfortably as some of our other Top Picks and it can fill with snow during winter or mountaineering objectives.
+The only downfall: the Anti-Gravity suspension doesn't carry super heavy loads as comfortably as some of our other Top Picks, and it can fill with snow during winter or mountaineering objectives.
 Want the smaller and lighter version of this pack?
 Check out the Atmos 50 AG.